 - Faculty & Staff

-The major and minor programs within Interdisciplinary Studies constitute one curriculum code area within the Inventory of Registered Programs with New York State Education Department (NYSED) and within the State University of New York (SUNY) system.
+The programs within Interdisciplinary Studies constitute one curriculum code area within the Inventory of Registered Programs with New York State Education Department (NYSED) and within the State University of New York (SUNY) system.
 These programs satisfy a variety of student/faculty/programmatic needs at Fredonia:

-1. New undergraduate major and minor programs can be housed under the Interdisciplinary Studies umbrella for the purposes of program development.
+1. New undergraduate programs can be housed under the Interdisciplinary Studies umbrella for the purposes of program development.
 While in this incubator stage, the curricula will be initiated, developed, refined and tested under the direction of a coordinator.
-At some point, an academic department might decide to adopt the major or minor, at which time the program would move out of Interdisciplinary Studies and into the department.
+At some point, an academic department might decide to adopt the program, at which time the program would move out of Interdisciplinary Studies and into the department.

-2. Some of the undergraduate major and minor programs, even though completely developed, are cross-disciplinary to the extent that no department feels that the program would meet their mission criteria.
+2. Some of the undergraduate programs, even though completely developed, are cross-disciplinary to the extent that no department feels that the program would meet their mission criteria.
 In those cases, the programs would continue to stay housed in Interdisciplinary Studies.

 4. Undergraduate students can also declare Self-Design as a minor to complement their major program of study.